toolhouse/validate-http-response/README.md

    validate-http-response [options] [URL]

 VERSION:
-   0.4.0
+   0.6.0

 COMMANDS:
      help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --code value, -c value     The expected HTTP status code.
-Defaults to 200. (default: "200") --method value, -m value   The HTTP method to use when calling the URL.
-Defaults to 'GET'. (default: "GET") --schema FILE, --sch FILE  FILE used to load JSON schema for response verification --headers FILE, --hd FILE  FILE containing headers to send to URL --body FILE, -b FILE       FILE containing body content to send to URL --silent, -s               If specified, nothing will be printed to stdout --help, -h                 show help
+   --code value    The expected HTTP status code.
+Defaults to 200. (default: 200) --method value  The HTTP method to use when calling the URL.
+Defaults to 'GET'. (default: "GET") --schema FILE   FILE used to load JSON schema for response verification --headers FILE  FILE containing headers to send to URL --body FILE     FILE containing body content to send to URL --silent        If specified, nothing will be printed to stdout --help, -h      show help
    --version, -v   print the version
 ```

 ## Why?